 Formulating sound policy vis-à-vis technical debt requires a thorough understanding of the distinction between the MPrin associated with a technical debt and the principal amount of a financial debt.
-There are three fundamental differences between them.
+The policy implications of the properties of technical debt arise from three fundamental differences between technical debt and financial debt.

 MPrin can change spontaneously

-For most financial debts, the principal amount is determined by formula, or by voluntary actions of the debtor, such as making periodic payments on an installment loan, or new purchases on a credit card account.
-By contrast, MPrin can change absent any action by the “borrower.”
+For most financial debts, a formula determines the principal amount.
+Voluntary actions of the debtor can also affect the principal amount.
+For example, the debtor might make periodic payments on an installment loan, or new purchases on a credit card account.
+By contrast, MPrin of a technical debt can change absent any action by the “borrower.”
 For example, changes in regulations, standards, or technologies can all cause changes in MPrin.
 More: “How MPrin can change spontaneously”

 Technical debt can create more technical debt